Don't You Know Me?

 There is an older lady behind her working on something and I am sure she would have offered to help were she were not so focused on what she was doing.
 Given the man behind me was the original source of the agitation energy, I thought about turning and making a joke to break up the train of thoughts he was having, something I often do in such situations; however, for some reason it doesn’t feel right to do so.
 I do not explore why.

 Instead I created a strong ground beneath the lineup to help drain away the growing energies of tension and anxiety and so on.
-By ground I mean I had the created an energy sink beneath them, kind of like a big fan, that pulled all free lower energies down and into the earth.
+By ground I mean I had created a form of "energy sink" beneath them, kind of like a big fan, that pulled all free lower energies down and into the earth.
 Any energy cast off from people’s auras is free energy and one is allowed to work with them.
-It is something I have done for years, though ONLY when I feel it is in everyone’s best interests” and I am very careful to ensure I am only working with free energy.
+It is something I have done for years, though ONLY when I feel it is in everyone’s best interests.
+I am also very careful to ensure I am only working with free energy and not manipulating anyone.
 At the same time I imagined a warm calming energy around everyone, energy that remained outside their auras at all times.
-I do not “see” this I visualize it in my mind and if my attention is good (3), the energy will respond in kind.
+I do not “see” this I visualize it and if my attention is good (3), the energy will respond in kind.
 I am reaching out to the young lady to try to help calm her, kind of like giving her a hug and saying “it’ll be okay” from a distance.

 In hindsight, I could have blocked the energy the man was directing towards her, but it was not directed with great intent and grounding the excess energy was sufficient.
 The energy originally built up was because his energy caused a sympathetic reaction in the people in front of me, and they passed it on.
 The result was a thought form that was greater than the sum of its parts.

 Not everyone was affected, such as the person I’d noticed earlier, though most were.
-The cashier was being affected more by her reaction to the impatient and agitated energy she perceived and the people’s mumbles of course, than anything else.
-I do not know how much my acts helped, but I did it anyways.
+The cashier was being affected more by her own reaction to the impatient and agitated energy she perceived.
+People's mumbling did not help.
+I do not know how much my acts would help but I did it anyways.
 The man, still feeling affected and inappropriately delayed, fed by his judgments and inability to see beyond his own perspective, started to mumble about her incompetence along with a few derogatory comments about women, incompetence and immigrants.
 When he started to get louder I deliberately glanced back and looked him right in the eye.

 My look was not one of challenge, or annoyance, it was one of calm understanding.
-He was late for something, that was obvious, but I also got the impression he left late and had expected to be able to get his items, pay and get out quickly and would be able to arrive close to or on time.
+He was late for something, that was obvious, but I also got the impression he left late and had expected to be able to get his items, pay and get out quickly in order to arrive at his destination close to or on time.
 I could feel him blaming her and himself for his lateness and running through scenarios about how to handle being late.
 I did not speak then; instead I nodded slightly, smiled and radiated as much calmness and reassuring energy as I could.

 He did seem to calm down, though it could have been due as much to being observed as the energy I radiated or he simply could have done it on his own.
-I then found myself offering to switch spots with him, justifying it by saying I was in no hurry at all and he immediately accepted.
+I then found myself offering to switch spots with him and he immediately accepted.
 This calmed him down even more and soon the others returned to their natural energy state.

-I found out she had just started and being new to the country found it hard to understand people when they speak fast, and that was the reason for the delay.
+I found out she had just started and being new to the country found it hard to understand people when they speak fast.
+This is what led to the delay.
 The lady she dealt with was in a hurry to get her lottery tickets and cash in a few she’d won on.
 In her impatience, she began talking faster and faster.
-So, we have a person speaking a little too fast and who could not seem to slow down to make it easier for cashier nor who noticed this was the problem, even when asked to do so, was all it took to slow things up.
+All it took to slow things down and lead to a bunch of people becoming needlessly frustrated was a person speaking a little too fast to a person who could not keep up and even when asked could not slow herself down..

 All of this could have been avoided if the man had accepted responsibility for being late.
 It would not have been an issue if he was not concerned with being late as a result of this acceptance; however, he was.
 By not accepting responsibility he had to assign it somewhere, and in order to do that he had to have some way of justifying it.
 So, he drew on old prejudices and so on to make assumptions about others rather than suspended judgment.
 He considered her incompetent essentially blaming her for his potential tardiness.
 He did not remain calm or even remotely objective.
 If he had been he would have been accepting responsibility for being late and may not have blamed her.
 He may even have considered her situation.
 I also got the distinct impression he was bothered that the other lady was sitting on the stool doing paperwork rather than helping her.